Eligh100/signup-example/README.md

 # signup-example
 Prototype web application to add users to a database

+## DB Setup
-Must be using Postgres 9.1 and newer
+- Must be using Postgres 9.1 and newer
+- Database initialisation scripts can be found at api/SQL/initialisation_script.sql
+- Create file db_password.txt at api/SQL, containing your DB password (and nothing else)
+- Feel free to edit connection string to fit your preferences (i.e. different username, port number, etc.)